DANS-KNAW/easy-sword2-dans-examples/README.md

 2. Create an EASY account via https://demo.easy.dans.knaw.nl/ui/register.
 3. From your account manager at DANS request the account to be enabled for SWORD deposits.
 4. From your account manager at DANS inquire which flow (see next section) the account is configured for.
+5. You will start receiving reports via e-mail concerning the deposits you are sending.

 #### Flow types
 Depending on the type of agreement that the depositor organization has with DANS, your deposits will be processed by